Religious Education

 - Teachings of latter-day prophets

-- Church history (e.g., local church history throughout the Pacific and Asia)
+- Church history in the Pacific or Asia (e.g., local church history)

-- Inter-disciplinary or other gospel topics (e.g. religious freedom, science and the gospel, culture and the church, teachings of living prophets, religion and family life, family history, etc.)
+- Interdisciplinary or other gospel topics (e.g., religious freedom, science and the gospel, culture and the church, teachings of living prophets, religion and family life, family history, artwork and other forms of media, etc.)

-3. Explain how your paper addresses the problem.
+3. Explain how your paper addresses the question.

 5. Include a clear, original thesis statement/argument.